m0ar/safe-streaming/_posts/2017-07-20-homegrown-linear-monads.md

 title: Homegrown linear monads with RebindableSyntax
 ---

-When tackling the before-mentioned problem with repeated effects in streams, the need for a _linear_ monad class arose.
+When tackling the aforementioned problem with repeated effects in streams, the need for a _linear_ monad class arose.
 This would allow relying on the type system to ensure that a monadic value can only be used once by forcing the bind (`>>=`) to consume its first argument (disallowing multiple